Asian Paints

-Asian Paints Ltd is an Indian multinational paint company, headquartered in Mumbai, Maharashtra, India.
-The company is engaged in the business of manufacturing, selling and distribution of paints, coatings, products related to home décor, bath fittings and providing of related services.
-Asian Paints is India's largest and Asia's second largest paints corporation.
-Asian Paints is the holding company of Berger International.
-The company's manufacturing operations encompass 15 countries of the world including India, with considerable presence in the Indian subcontinent and the Middle East.
+Asian Paints Ltd is an Indian multinational paint company, headquartered in Mumbai.
+The company is engaged in the business of manufacturing, selling and distribution of paints, coatings, products related to home décor, bath fittings and providing related services.

+Asian Paints is India's largest paints company by market share.
+The company has 27 paint manufacturing facilities in 15 countries, servicing consumers in over 60 countries.
+Asian Paints is also present in the home improvement and décor space in India.

 History

-The company was started in a garage in Gaiwadi, Girgaon, Mumbai by four friends Champaklal Choksey, Chimanlal Choksi, Suryakant Dani and Arvind Vakil.
-They all belong to Jain families, and founded the company in February 1942.
+The company was started in a garage in Gaiwadi, Girgaon, Mumbai by four friends Champaklal Choksey, Chimanlal Choksi, Suryakant Dani and Arvind Vakil, in February 1942.
 During World War II and the Quit India Movement of 1942, a temporary ban on paint imports left only foreign companies and Shalimar Paints in the market.
 Asian Paints took up the market and reported an annual turnover of ₹23 crore in 1952 but with only 2% PBT margin.
 By 1967, it became the leading paints manufacturer in the country.